Aleksandr Alumona: Club career

-On 7 July 2010, Alumona was transferred to FC Shakhtyor Soligorsk.
-On 1 August 2010, he scored a hat-trick in the 4:1 home win against FC Neman Grodno.

-On 21 November 2010, Alumona scored the winning goal against his former club BATE in a match that ended 1:2.
+On 7 July 2010, Alumona was transferred to Shakhtyor Soligorsk.
+On 1 August 2010, he scored a hat-trick in a 4–1 home win against Neman Grodno.
+On 21 November 2010, Alumona scored the winning goal against his former club BATE in a match that ended in a 2–1 loss.

 On 25 July 2012, Alumona moved to FC Gomel on a half-year contract.
-He made his official debut on 2 August in the 0:1 home loss against Liverpool F.C. in a UEFA Europa League preliminary round match and played his first league match for the team from Gomel on 17 August — a 0:0 away draw with FC BATE Borisov.
+He made his official debut on 2 August in the 1–0 home loss against Liverpool in a UEFA Europa League preliminary round match and played his first league match for the team from Gomel on 17 August — a 0:0 away draw with BATE Borisov.

-Match Fixing
+Match fixing

 In August 2016, Alumona was one of several Isloch Minsk Raion players alleged to be involved in match fixing during their match with Dinamo Brest on 30 April 2016.
 On 20 February 2018, the BFF banned Alumona for 24 months for his involvement in the match fixing between Isloch Minsk Raion and Dinamo Brest in April 2016.